WangLabHKUST/FLORA/README.md

 Next, to predict the function of a given lncRNA, **functionalPrediction.R** was implemented to process the constructed network, select all the genes with significant associations with the lncRNA, and perform Gene Ontology (GO) enrichment analysis with g-profiler.
 This step will output the list of genes with significant associations with the lncRNA (as lncRNAxx_gene_list.txt) and the enriched GO terms of the genes associated with the lncRNA (lncRNAxx_GO.txt and lncRNAxx_GO.png).
 Additionally, the gene transcription network constructed based on the expression of all coding genes and lncRNAs in gastric cancer is provided.
 To analyze the genes associated with the lncRNAs in gastric cancer, our example code is provided below to automatically output the significantly associated genes and GO terms.

-\# Example code for predicting the function of "LINC01614" (your lncRNA of interest)
+Example code for predicting the function of "LINC01614" (your lncRNA of interest):
 ```
 Rscript example.R ../bin/functionalPrediction.R lnc.info.txt coding.info.txt network.txt output_dir LINC01614